Agricultural Communications I (EDRD 3050)

 Office: Room 445 University Centre

 Office hours: 9 a.m. – 4 p.m.
 Tuesdays; other times by appointment

 About Agricultural Communications I (EDRD 3050)

-> This course focuses on developing an understanding and ability to apply practical and effective agricultural communication techniques through regular writing exercises and related activities, such as public speaking and blogging.
-Special emphasis is given to issues important to the agri-food sector, as communicated in general interest media and farm publications.
+This course focuses on developing an understanding and ability to apply practical and effective agricultural communication techniques through regular writing exercises and related activities, such as public speaking and blogging.
+Special emphasis is given to issues important to the agri-food sector.

-> Course content and delivery reflects the realities of the agricultural news and communications business, especially adherence to deadlines.
+Course content and delivery reflects the realities of the agricultural news and communications business, especially adherence to deadlines.
 Students will carry out timely assignments, including citizen journalism exercises, agricultural-based news writing and speech preparation for the Canadian Young Speakers for Agriculture (http://www.cysa-joca.ca/english/) competition.

 We live in a world where strong communication skills are highly valued.
 For example, corporate recruiters say that they value communications skills ahead of teamwork, technical knowledge, and leadership in their assessment of MBA graduates for mid-level jobs.
 A survey by the Graduate Management Admission Council (GMAC) found that recruiters rated communication skills above managerial abilities by a 2-to-1 margin.
 Other research has found similar results: a York University survey of 845 executives identified leadership and communication as the two most important management competencies.
 This focus on communication skills is the result of changes in the business environment.
 A more diverse workforce requires clear, accurate language; moreover, leaders at various levels must be able to effectively share information with their peers across the organization.
 Recruiters also say that students who impress on paper often lack the interpersonal communication skills they need to succeed in business, leaving business schools to develop innovative ways to include communications as part of their curriculum. (source: Globe and Mail, Academia Top 10, August 28, 2014).